-Application for accommodation in a student dormitory with attachments by persons admitted to the first year of long master degree studies, first cycle studies and second cycle studies must be filled within 10 days of submission of the documents required for admission.
+Application for accommodation in a student dormitory with attachments by persons admitted to the first year of long master degree studies, first cycle studies and second cycle studies must be filled within 10 days from gaining access to the USOSweb.
 The application is filled with the Stipend Committee of the university unit, either directly or through the Dean’s or Director’s office.

 2. Information for students of higher years about the procedure of applying for accommodation in a student dormitory

 Application for accommodation in a student dormitory by students of higher years of studies must be filled in and confirmed through the student’s USOSweb account, printed, signed and filed together with attachments to the Stipend Committee of the university unit, either directly or through the Dean’s/Director’s office.

 3. Criteria for granting accommodation in student dormitories

 Decisions regarding accommodation in student dormitories are made based on the financial situation of the student’s family, the distance from the student’s home to the University, as well as additional criteria such as accommodation in a student dormitory in the previous academic year, student orphanhood, half-orphanhood or single parenthood.

 The student’s difficult financial situation is determined according to the criteria defined in the Rules for the determination, award and payment of financial aid to students of the University of Warsaw, as well as in Annexes No. 1 and 2 of the Rules.

 The distance to the University is calculated based on a printout from Google Maps (or its counterpart), showing the route from the student’s place of residence to 26/28 Krakowskie Przedmieście, 00-927 Warszawa, by currently existing roads.